Saving lives: it’s what we do

-Researchers at the University of Manchester were intrigued by this and so applied for one of our research grants to investigate further, with the long term aim of expanding the screening criteria to include Hodgkin lymphoma survivors.
+Researchers at the University of Manchester wanted to understand this risk better.
+They applied for one of our research grants to investigate further.
+Their long-term aim is to expand the screening criteria to include Hodgkin lymphoma survivors.

-Education materials have now been developed to communicate lung cancer risks to the wider Hodgkin lymphoma population and participants of the trial will continue to be followed up, with ongoing access to support as required.
+The team has developed education materials to explain lung cancer risks to the wider Hodgkin lymphoma community.
+Trial participants will continue to be followed up and will have ongoing access to support as needed.

 Off the back of the pilot, the team met with Professor Anne Mackie, director of screening for public health screening and Dr. David Fitzgerald, programme director for the NHS cancer programme, to discuss expanding existing screening to include high risk Hodgkin lymphoma survivors.